 Fertilizers Creating Toxic Algae in Lake Erie

 Did you know that in 2011 over 16% of Lake Erie was covered with Toxic Algae?
 Yuck.
 The algae reduces fish populations and threatens Ohio's Tourism industry.
-Check out this article from the New York Times and Cleveland Plain Dealer about Lake Erie's condition and how Fertilizer Runoff is hurting Lake Erie.
+Read more about this issue of Lake Erie's condition and how fertilizer runoff is hurting this great lake in the New York Times article, featured in the Cleveland Plain Dealer.

-The top picture here is from the beginning of the summer and the bottom is from the fall.
-You can see how much algae grew over the course of the summer.
+The top picture here is from the beginning of the Summer and the bottom is from the Fall.
+You can see how much algae grew over the course of a few short months.

 Scientists say that the algae feeds on fertilizer runoff.
-The rain in the spring, the more fertilizer washes off into the storm drains, rivers, and ultimately Lake Erie.
+The more heavily it rains in the Spring, the more fertilizer that washes off into the storm drains, rivers, and ultimately Lake Erie.
 Much of the fertilizer run off is from farms, but plenty comes from lawn fertilizers.
-Water soluble lawn fertilizers easily dissolve in water and wash right off your lawn (or sidewalk if you don't clean the fertilizer off of it) and contribute to the problem.
-Learn More about How Fertilizers Pollute the Water here
+Water soluble lawn fertilizers easily dissolve in water and wash right off your lawn (or sidewalk, if you don't clean it) and contribute to the problem.
+Learn more about how fertilizers pollute the water here.

 Want some good news?
 There are a few things you can do right in your own backyard to help.